bogwi/Musubi/README.md

 Kruskal:     cost: 29751 time: 0.082,
 throughput: 6.108
 ```
 (a) Constructing all 25k-1 paths computed by depth-first algorithms happens to be a costly task.
-As mentioned, dfs algorithms on undirected randomly built graphs tend to produce the longest paths possible, with dfsC as a true recursive algorithm producing the longest paths.
-Thus, in the further results, *Paths* test will be omitted.
-However, such graphs are not real-life scenarios but mere benchmarking vessels.
-It also does not mean that DFS traversing should not be used at all for finding a connection between two points of interest if you work with such a tangled graph.
+As mentioned above, dfs algorithms on undirected randomly constructed graphs tend to produce the longest paths possible, with `.dfsC` as a true recursive algorithm producing the longest paths.
+Therefore, the *paths* test is omitted in the following results.
+However, such graphs are not real scenarios, but only benchmarking vessels.
+It also does not mean that DFS traversing should not be used at all to find a connection between two points of interest when working with such a tangled graph.

 ```
 50k vertices: u64